 Jembe the Journey Home is the first novel of the Kembrekki Trilogy by P.D.
 Casely-Hayford.
 A letter arrives, a journey begins, taking Cecilia and Eddie out of their tiny apartment in London, and into the mountains and jungles of West Africa.
 Their sense of reality is jolted as they encounter the realms of the Ancestors.

 When Freedom Kissed Her is the title of a book of poems by P.D.
 Casely-Hayford.
-This poetry collection begins with a provocative set of works that questions our apathy and fear of caring for people whose circumstances place them in outside our place of comfort.
-This section is followed by poems inspired by the poet’s heritage, which is Ghanaian.
-The final set of poems explore the fluidity of emotional memory.
+This poetry collection begins with a provocative set of works that explores apathy concerning people whose circumstances place them in outside our place of comfort.
+The second section comprises poems inspired by the poet’s Ghanaian heritage.
+The final set of poems explore the fluidity of memory and emotions.

 Book Cover art & photography: P.D.
 Casely-Hayford